 I think the solution is that we should be more willing to improve the process.
 It is unfortunate that we are slow to create clear policies around this problem that give both parents the right to be heard.
 We have all seen how distressing parental alienation can be for the children, father and eventually for the mother.

 We have all seen how the children inescapably end up resenting one parent for forcing them to be cynical about the other parent.
 Finally, no one wins, and the result is total damage to the whole family.
 It is the anger that one parent feels after separation that binds them and drives them towards this maladaptive behaviour.

 We should come into terms with our bias.
 The bitter truth and something that we do not want to experience is that in the year 2014, out of the 5,700 custody and access cases filed, about 2,016 were rejected.

 Were all these careless and abusive parents being separated from their children?

-We must acknowledge that occasionally a parent who motivated by the anger will use the children as weapons in their war.
+We must acknowledge that occasionally a parent who is motivated by their anger will use their children as weapons in their war.